michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 are still responsibilities of the Diamond class.
 However, because we don't have Board class yet, in order to keep all the tests Green we can't use this design yet.

 The difference between the current and desired design should be small, and you should be confident that it can be easily achieved, ideally in one TDD cycle.
-The one presented above is slightly to big to achieve it in one go, so I will split it into more steps.
+The one presented above is slightly too big to achieve it in one go, so I will split it into more steps.
 Let's achieve something smaller first.
 My achievable desired design is the following.

 ```java
 public class Diamond {